Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 14. Capture the Flag

 Capture the Flag is a competitive outdoor game where teams try to capture the other team’s flag while protecting their own.
-This game is perfect for kids who love outdoor adventures and working together.
+It’s a high-energy classic that rewards strategy and teamwork.

 15. Hula Hoop

 Hula hoop is a fun way to incorporate physical activity into summer camp.
-Campers compete to see who hula can hoop the longest or who can do the most tricks.
+Campers compete to see who can hula hoop the longest or who can do the most tricks.

 Hula hoop tricks to teach at summer camp